Exchanging a foreign licence: Who needs a Belgian driving licence?

-Certain nationalities, however, have to pass a Belgian theory and driving test before they can receive their Belgian driver's licence.
-This can make getting a Belgian licence a costly and time-consuming process, which you might want to weigh against the notoriously bad traffic jams in Belgium and whether driving is best for your commuting requirements.
+Certain nationalities, however, have to pass a Belgian driving test (including theory and practical tests) before they can receive their Belgian driving licence.
+This can make getting a Belgian driver's licence more costly and time-consuming, which you might weigh against Belgium's notoriously bad traffic jams and whether driving is best for your commuting requirements.
+It is possible to find centres that conduct the Belgian driving theory test in English (usually for a fee), and some centres may allow an interpreter on the practical driving test in Belgium.

-This guide to Belgian driving licences explains who can drive in Belgium using their foreign licence, who can exchange their foreign licence for a Belgian one, and what to do if you are required to take a driving and theory test in Belgium.
+This guide to Belgian driving licences explains who can use their driving licence in Belgium, who must exchange their foreign licence for a Belgian driver's licence, and what to do if you are required to take a Belgian driving test or practical driving test in Belgium.
+It also lists the driving centres where you can take the Belgian driving theory test in English.

 European Union countries have agreements in place with Belgium that recognise foreign EU licences and allow their citizens to drive in Belgium.
 Similiarly, non-EU drivers can also drive in Belgium using their foreign driver's licence, although in some cases an international driving permit may be requested, so check with your home country.

-Expats moving to Belgium from countries from within the European Economic Area (EU plus Iceland, Norway and Lichtenstein) are not required to exchange their driver’s licence.
+Expats moving to Belgium from countries from within the European Union or European Economic Area (EEA – EU plus Iceland, Norway and Lichtenstein) are not required to exchange their driver’s licence.
 However it is recommended to register national licences with the driving licence department of the local town hall in case of loss or theft.
 If a licence from an EEA country is lost or stolen the replacement will be a Belgian driving licence for those who have taken up residency.
 It is also possible to exchange an EEA licence for a Belgian equivalent, if you wish, which can serve as a local form of identification.

 EU licences are typically valid for 10 years, however, if you hold a driving licence for life (ie. one that has an unlimited validity period) issued by another EU country, you may be required to renew your licence two years after officially registering your place of residence in Belgium.